WellsRC/Optimizing-COVID19-Quarantine-and-Testing-Strategies/README.md

 Returns the estimates for the benefit of extending the quarantine from three-day and test on entry to a five/seven day quarantine with testing on entry and testing 96 hrs follwoing first test.
 Also, calcualtes the probability of post-quarantine transmission for the cases detected on exit.
 ### DayTest
 Computes the number of secodnary infections for quarantine durations for 0 to 21 days, as well as evaluting the number of secondary infections if tested on day X of quanratine.
-### EstimatingInfectioncurves
+### AIC_St
-Estimates the shape paramters for the infectivity profile curves fit to 12.3 days, 5 days, 8 days, and 11 days for the incubation period.
+Runs the fitting and AIC comparison for the sensitivity function
 ## Figures
 ### FigureGen
 Generates all figures in the main text and the supplementary material
-### Figure 1
+### Figure1A
-Constructs the line graph of the probability of post-quarantine transmission for quarantine for the scenarios of i) no testing, ii) texting on entry, iii) testing on exit, and iv) testing on both entry and exit for an incubation period of 8.29 days (95% credible interval of 7.69–8.92 days), as well as an incubation period of 5.2 days (95% credible interval of 3.8–6.7 days).
+Constructs the line graph of the probability of post-quarantine transmission for quarantine for the scenarios of i) no testing, ii) texting on entry, iii) testing on exit, and iv) testing on both entry and exit for an incubation period of 8.29 days .

 This script also generates Figure S2 (Secondary number of cases post-quarantine) and Figure S3 (Probability of post-quarantine transmission).
-### Figure 2
+### Figure2
 Constructs the bar graph of the positivity for the testing data from the two site for the different strategies (testing only on entry versus testing on entry and exit).
-### Figure 3
+### Figure =3A
-Constructs the line graph of the probability of post-quarantine transmission for contact tracing for the scenarios of i) no testing, ii) texting on entry, iii) testing on exit, and iv) testing on both entry and exit for an incubation period of 8.29 days (95% credible interval of 7.69–8.92 days), as well as an incubation period of 5.2 days (95% credible interval of 3.8–6.7 days).
+Constructs the line graph of the probability of post-quarantine transmission for contact tracing for the scenarios of i) no testing, ii) texting on entry, iii) testing on exit, and iv) testing on both entry and exit for an incubation period of 8.29 days
 This script also generates Figure S7 and Figure S8.

+### Figure1B_3B
+Constructs the line graph of the optimal day to test for uniform entry (Figure 1B) and contact tracing (Figure 3B) under the assumption of one day delay to test result and a negligible delay to test result.

+### Figure 4
+Plots the optimal day to test for a known time of exposure under the assumption of one day delay to test result and a negligible delay to test result for quarantine periods of 14,7,5, and 3 days.
 ### FigureS1
 Plots the infectivity profile for R_0=2.5 and 30.8% infections being asymptomatic,  R_0=2.5 and 22.6% infections being asymptomatic, R_0=2.0 and 30.8% infections being asymptomatic, and R_0=2.0 and 22.6% infections being asymptomatic.
 ### FigureS4